006 – Gas Identification

 Protocol

-5. Shake the splint to extinguish it while keeping it glowing.
+11. Shake the wooden splint to extinguish it while keeping it incandescent.

-8. Open the third test tube containing unknown gas #1 and quickly pour in about 15 mL of lime water.
+15. While keeping it on the test tube rack; open the third test tube containing unknown gas #1 and quickly pour approximately 15ml of limewater into it.

-9. Immediately replace the stopper on the test tube and shake.
+16. Put the cap back on the test tube and mix well.

-10. Repeat steps 8 and 9 with the test tubes containing unknown gas #2 (test tubes 4 to 6), then with those containing unknown gas #3 (test tubes 7 to 9).
+18. Repeat steps 2 to 14 with the test tubes containing unknown gas #2 (test tubes 4 to 6); then with those containing unknown gas #3 (test tubes 7 to 9).

 Anticipated Outcomes